RTEMS/rtems-docs/README.txt

       5  ^^^^^^ Sub-sub-sub-section
       6  ~~~~~~ Sub-sub-sub-sub-section

-5. For literal output, such as shell commands and code do not use '::' at the trailing edge of the previous paragraph as it generates warnings as the autodetect fails to find a suitable format.
+5. For literal output such as shell commands and code, do not use '::' at the trailing edge of the previous paragraph as it generates warnings as the autodetect fails to find a suitable format.
 Use the '.. code-block::' with a suitable lexical label.
 The lexers are: